CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User enters incorrect index.
-    ⋅⋅⋅TaskBook provides feedback that the index is invalid
+    * TaskBook provides feedback that the index is invalid

 #### Use case: Changing or creating a Shortkey